-Moreover, during the years preceding the operation, Israel had created an underground barrier with advanced technologies along the border fence with the Gaza Strip, in order to prevent possible infiltration into Israel by Hamas' special force, the " Nuchba".
+Moreover, during the years preceding the operation, Israel had created an underground barrier with advanced technologies along the border fence with the Gaza Strip, in order to prevent possible infiltration into Israel by Hamas’s special force, the Nuchba.
 After Operation Protective Edge, in line with the lessons learned on this matter in the State Comptroller’s report, and with the cooperation of actors relevant to the project, orderly construction of the barrier was begun.
 In June 2016 a final decision was reached about the appropriate contours of the barrier, which was to be allocated close to 3 billion New Israeli Shekels (NIS).
 The planned barrier would reach a depth of tens of meters underground and stand about six meters above ground, stretching more than 60 km along the border.
 Over the course of approximately three years, dozens of engineers and laborers worked day and night, bringing the project to its full completion in October 2020.

 During the confrontation the barrier proved itself.
-At no time during the course of the entire operation was Hamas able to infiltrate Israeli territory through an underground tunnel, in contrast to several occasions in the past, such as the kidnapping of Gilad Shalit, a soldier, and high-quality actions during Operation Protective Edge.
+At no time during the course of the entire operation was Hamas able to infiltrate Israeli territory through an underground tunnel, in contrast to several occasions in the past, such as the kidnapping of Gilad Shalit, a soldier (in the summer of 2006), and high-quality actions during Operation Protective Edge.
 According to IDF data, during the May 2021 operation dozens of raids were thwarted and attack tunnel routes blocked.
 Thus Hamas was denied one of its most effective and acclaimed axes for infiltrating Israeli territory.
 As Prime Minister Netanyahu summarized:

 Hamas knew that if it tried to infiltrate our territory above ground, it would absorb lethal fire, and therefore it tried to build terrorist tunnels underground to infiltrate our territory….
 They discovered that they were blocked, thanks to the steel wall we had built….
 It is not just a wall; it is a smart wall, with sensors, with detection and warning capabilities.
 Every time they tried to approach, they were destroyed underground….
 The vast resources and years of work that Hamas had invested in the attack tunnels went down the drain.